Apple Mac Pro "Twelve Core" 2.66 (2010/Westmere) Specs

 6 GB of RAM is installed as six 1 GB modules.
 Two slots are free.

 *Apple officially supports 32 GB of RAM in this model.
-However, as first noted by site sponsor OWC, this model actually can support 96 GB running Mac OS X 10.6 or 10.7, and yet again to 128 GB, but only when running a 64-bit version of Windows XP or later or Linux.
-Mac OS X only can support 96 GB of RAM.
+However, as first noted by site sponsor OWC, this model actually can support 96 GB running Mac OS X 10.6 or 10.7, and yet again to 128 GB.
+When running OS X 10.9 "Mavericks" or later, this model is capable of using 128 GB of RAM, but this is limited to 96 GB of usable RAM when running earlier versions of the operating system.

 In the US (and many other countries), site sponsor Other World Computing sells memory -- as well as other upgrades -- for this Mac Pro.

-In Canada, site sponsor The Mac Market sells memory and other upgrades for this Mac Pro.
+In the UK, site sponsor Flexx sells memory and other upgrades for this Mac Pro.

-In Australia, site sponsor RamCity sells memory and other upgrades for this Mac Pro.
+In Germany, site sponsor CompuRAM sells memory and other upgrades for this Mac Pro.

-In Southeast Asia, site sponsor SimplyMac.sg sells memory and other upgrades for this Mac Pro.
+In Australia, site sponsor Upgradeable sells memory and other upgrades for this Mac Pro.

 Also see: Actual Max RAM of All G3 & Later Macs. |